dbedev/ATTiny85_KakuBlaster/README.md

 # ATTiny85_KakuBlaster

-Simple Arduino program to turn an Digispark Attiny85 uController in to usb dongle to send 433.92mhz Klik Aan Klik uit signals
+Simple Arduino program to turn an Digispark Attiny85 uController in to usb CDC ACM dongle to send 433.92mhz "Klik Aan Klik uit" signals.

+Note that the Digispark USB CDC ACM device is known to give issues with windows 10 hosts.